 - 61% admitted that their organization has deployed a security product purely to meet regulatory compliance.

-- 62% found the products too complicated to deploy, too time consuming to deploy, or didn’t think they had the expertise to properly deploy them.
+- 62% found the products too complicated to deploy, too time to consume to deploy, or didn’t think they had the expertise to properly deploy them.

 Our CTO, Mark Kedgley comments: "One of the biggest concerns associated with any form of sophisticated security monitoring such as File Integrity Monitoring (FIM) is making sense of the inevitable increase in information and alerts that will naturally be generated.
 However, it is simply inexcusable to ignore the problem and put both your company and customers data at risk.